Cost to Rewire a House in London

-- Depending on the complexity of the job, it usually takes between 3 and 10 days; larger homes can take longer
+- It usually takes between 3 and 10 days, but larger homes can take longer

 - The difference between a full and a partial rewire

-This guide will tell you about house rewire costs in London, what additional costs you need to think about and how MyJobQuote can help you to find a trusted electrician.
+This guide will tell you everything you need to know, what additional costs might be involved, and how MyJobQuote can help you to find a local electrician offering rewiring in London.

 Table of Contents

-A house rewire cost in London is on average around £3,000 to £11,000 with labour and materials.
-Additional work or complex jobs that extend labour timeframes will also increase the total cost.
+The cost of a house rewire in London ranges from £4,000 to £13,100, inclusive of all labour and materials.
+However, additional work, like redecorating afterwards, or complex jobs that extend labour timeframes can increase the total cost beyond this range.

 |---|---|